RubypyCoding/fizzbuzz--TDD-Python/README.md

 - Is three correctly determined to be multiple of 3?
 - Is five correctly determined to be multiple of 5?
-- Is fiftheen correctly determined to be multiple of 3 and 5?
+- Is fifteen correctly determined to be multiple of 3 and 5?
 - Is seven correctly determined not to be multiple of 3 or 5?
 - Is a negative number correctly determined not to be multiple?
 It is important evaluate from -1 to -10.
 It must raise the exception `'Negative numbers no accepted'`.
 - Is zero number correctly determined not to be multiple?
 It must raise a standard exception that indicates when an operation or function is attempted that is invalid for the specified data type.